-Modest weight loss means losing about 5 to 7 percent of total body weight.
+Modest weight loss means losing about 5 to 7% of total body weight.
 For example, at a weight of 165 pounds, modest weight loss would equate to shedding 8 pounds.
 Losing this amount of weight may improve how the body responds to insulin and overall glucose levels.

 Finding Your Body Mass Index

 Many people don't know their current weight or if it is considered to be healthy, overweight or obese.
 Do a quick check to calculate body mass index, or BMI, with this formula or use an online calculator:

 [weight (in pounds) x 703] / [height (in inches) squared]

 For example, an individual at 5 feet and 6 inches tall weighing 165 pounds (165 x 703) / (66 x 66) has a BMI of 26.6, which is in the overweight category.

 In addition to BMI, other physical measurements, such as body fat percentage, distribution of body fat and waist circumference, are important methods of assessing overweight and obesity.

 It is unclear if weight loss alone has a significant impact on glycemic control.
 Research has found HgbA1c and blood lipids, such as triglycerides and cholesterol, improve with weight loss in some people with diabetes but not others.
 Controlling blood sugar is the key focus in managing diabetes.

 Eating right and getting enough physical activity are important for diabetes management.
 Work with a registered dietitian nutritionist and diabetes healthcare team to choose a treatment plan that is best for you.
 Together you have the best chance for success.